Tonymiche/docs/content/packages/managing-github-packages-using-github-actions-workflows/about-github-packages-and-github-actions.md

 ---
-title: About GitHub Packages and GitHub Actions
+title: About GitHub Packages and GitttHub Actions
 intro: 'Learn the fundamentals of managing packages through your {% data variables.product.prodname_actions %} workflows.'
 versions:
   fpt: '*'